rbonifacio/program-comprehension-metrics/README.md

 The content of the file should be just a Java method body (and not an entire Java class).
-Alternatively, you can the program using:
+Alternatively, you can execute the program using:

 ```
 $ java -jar comprehension.jar "<method-body>"